 A sleeping bag is one of the "Big Three" items that, as a backpacker, will have the most impact on your backpacking experience (along with your backpack and shelter).
-It will affect the weight of your pack and how well you sleep — which both effect how efficient and energized you will be.
+It will affect the weight of your pack and how well you sleep — which both affected how efficient and energized you will be.
 The more you can do upfront to choose the right bag for your needs, the better your experience will be in the long run.
-In this article we will attempt to help you make the best choice for that big purchase and discuss why a women's specific bag may be the best choice for you.
+In this article, we will attempt to help you make the best choice for that big purchase and discuss why a women's specific bag may be the best choice for you.

 There is a lot to know about sleeping bags in general.
-You need to consider what you will really be using yours for — are you trying to break speed records on the Pacific Crest Trail, or are you just doing short overnight trips with friends?
+You need to consider what you will be using yours for — are you trying to break speed records on the Pacific Crest Trail, or are you just doing short overnight trips with friends?
 The lighter and more high tech your bag is, the more expensive it will be.
-If you will only be car camping in warm climates, you don't need to worry about weight as much, but instead could purchase the most comfortable bag or least expensive bag on the market.
+If you are only car camping in warm climates, you don't need to worry about weight as much, but instead, could purchase the most comfortable bag or least expensive bag on the market.
 If you are in the market for the lightest bag you can find, learn about the bags we evaluated in our The Best Ultralight Sleeping Bag Review.

 Other things to consider would be how warm your bag needs to be, if you will be winter camping or on a high altitude expedition you should get a bag that is appropriate for that activity, probably rated to zero degrees Fahrenheit or lower — none of which are in the women's review.
-We discuss these important factors in the separate buying advice article.
+We discuss these crucial factors in the separate buying advice article.

 Why Do Women Sleep Colder?

-First off, lets just acknowledge that everyone's bodies are different and there are many factors that affect our internal temperatures, including diet, age, fitness, and how much sleep we typically get.
+First off, let's just acknowledge that everyone's bodies are different and many factors affect our internal temperatures, including diet, age, fitness, and how much sleep we typically get.
 It is, however, common knowledge that women tend to feel colder more often than men, and this is especially true when it comes to sleeping outdoors.
 It's not because we're wimpier.
 Believe it or not, it's because we have more evenly distributed body fat.
 We have a layer of fat on our bodies that men do not — that's why our skin has a softer feel and look overall.

 Female Specific Features